decompiler-csx/Funk-7-Engine/README.md

  ° Ghost Tapping (if I can get the code to work properly)

- ° Fully Functional Pause Menu
+ ° Fully Functional Pause Menu  - DONE

  ° Options Menu